 How Facebook Competitor Reporting Works

-When you add a Facebook Page as a competitor, we start tracking the Page for changes in important activities like fan growth, posts, and comments.
-We then run calculations to provide you with meaningful metrics.
-Once we have enough data to generate these metrics, you will see them appear in the report.
-We then store this information indefinitely, so in the future you can compare trends over time.
+When you add a Facebook Page as a competitor, Sprout starts tracking the Page for changes in important activities like fan growth, posts, and comments.
+Sprout then runs calculations to provide you with meaningful metrics.
+Once there's enough data to generate these metrics, you see them appear in the report.
+Sprout then stores this information indefinitely, so in the future you can compare trends over time.

 This section breaks down Fan growth for each Page during the report period.
 Add up to 20 competitors using the dropdown menu in the upper left corner of the report.

 Note: The 20 competitor limit for this report is per group.